Wim Hof: Method-related deaths

-Records and stunts

-Wim Hof has said he has attained 26 world records, but he has held only three different records.
-The higher numbers that are reported can be attributed mainly to breaking the record for Full-body contact with ice 15 times, often by beating his own previous record.
+Risk of drowning

+The breathing exercises can induce a form of hyperventilation that may lead to a brief loss of consciousness.
+If this occurs underwater, it can result in a shallow water blackout, which can be fatal—a phenomenon well-known among divers and swimmers.

+In articles published by Het Parool in 2016, the deaths of four practitioners of the Wim Hof Method were reported.
+Autopsy reports confirmed drowning as the cause of death in several of these cases.
+Relatives of the deceased suspected a direct link between performing the breathing exercises in water and the drownings.
+Wim Hof and the official Wim Hof Method website advise practicing the exercises only in a safe manner and location.

+In December 2022, attorney Raphael Metzger filed a civil lawsuit against Wim Hof and his company, Innerfire, following the drowning of his 17-year-old daughter in California.
+Metzger sought $67 million in damages and an injunction to stop the promotion of the method in the United States.
+On 2 July 2024, the court dismissed the claim.

+In 2023, investigative journalist Scott Carney released a documentary linking the deaths of thirteen people to the practice of the Wim Hof Method.

 Records

-The fastest half-marathon run while barefoot on ice or snow is 2 hr 16 min 34 sec by Hof near Oulu, Finland, on 26 January 2007.
-Done for the Discovery Channel program Real Super-humans and the Quest for the Future Fantastic, this is the only current Guinness record in Hof's name.
+The fastest half-marathon run while barefoot on ice or snow was 2 hr 16 min 34 sec by Hof near Oulu, Finland, on 26 January 2007.
+Done for the Discovery Channel program Real Super-humans and the Quest for the Future Fantastic, this Guinness record has been broken since by Pawel Durakiewicz and is currently 1 hour, 50 minutes and 29 seconds as of 2025.

 On 16 March 2000, Hof set the Guinness World Record for farthest swim under ice on his second attempt, with a distance of 57.5 m.
 Hof's first attempt the day before failed when he began his swim without goggles and his corneas froze solid and blinded him.
 A rescue diver pulled him to the surface after he passed out.
-The record has been broken several times since and now stands at 81 m as of 2022.
+The record has been broken several times since and now stands at 80.99 m as of 2025.

 Hof has set the world record for longest time in direct, full-body contact with ice, 44 minutes in January 2010.
-Hof's record has been broken several times and as of 2023 it stands at 4 hours, 2 minutes.
+Hof's record has been broken several times and as of 2025 it stands at 5 hours, 1 minute and 33 seconds.